 Revelation 5

 Hughes "When we look at Revelation 5.. we have all these voices in heaven.. including those who have been redeemed from the earth, that's us.. pre the first seal.."
 (26:00 mark) Where are "the redeemed" in this passage?
-Revelation 5 identifies the living creatures, the elders and the voice of many angels numbering myriads etc.
+Revelation 5 identifiesthe living creatures, the eldersand the voice of many angels numbering myriads etc.

+Then I looked, and I heard around the throne and the living creatures and the elders the voice of many angels, numbering myriads of myriads and thousands of thousands, saying with a loud voice, “Worthy is the Lamb who was slain,to receive power and wealth and wisdom and might and honor and glory and blessing!”
 And I heard every creature in heaven and on earth and under the earth and in the sea, and all that is in them, saying,“To him who sits on the throne and to the Lamb be blessing and honor and glory and might forever and ever!”
 (Revelation 5:11-13).

 According to Brainard, those who miss the redeemed in Revelation 5 are "loose and sloppy".
 Brainard: "Basically they have to be loose and sloppy and ignore the clues in the passage.
 We see in Revelation 5:9 that the 24 elders are bought with the blood of Christ.. they are sitting on thrones and wearing their stephanos crowns.."